link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 However, this setup is typically suitable for internal workloads.
-These private network IPs (e.g., `192.168.1.1`, `192.168.1.2`) cannot be exposed directly to the public internet, as the outside world has no knowledge of these private IP addresses.
+These private network IPs (e.g., `192.168.1.1`, `192.168.1.2`) cannot be exposed directly to the public internet, as the outside world has no knowledge of them.

 #### Port Mapping

-Another strategy for connecting network namespaces to external networks (and to each other via the host) is **Port Mapping**.
+Another strategy for connecting network namespaces to external networks is **Port Mapping**.
 This is similar in concept to [Network Address Translation (NAT)](https://en.wikipedia.org/wiki/Network_address_translation).

-The host can be configured to forward network messages to specific namespaces based on their destination port number.
+The host can be configured to forward network messages to specific namespaces based on their **destination port** number.

 ```d2
 OS {